AminTaheri23/DeepLearnig-Notes-AndrewNg-Course/Deep Learning Specialization Courses 3,4,5.md

 spectrum of little data and lots of data.

 - lot of data : simpler algorithms, hand engineering,
-- little data = more hand engineering (transfer learning will help alot)
+- little data = more hand engineering (transfer learning will help a lot)

 in CV we don't have enough data yet. so we try more network architectures